alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 ***Categorical Data: One-Hot Encoding***

 In order to represent categorical data in a format the model can understand, we use encoding.

-One method would be to represent each category as a number, for example the Quality of Build could be represented numerically, where 1=Ex, 2=Gd, 3=Fa and 4=Ta.
-This would however place more importance on data with greater numerical values.

-To avoid ording the categorical data, we use One-Hot encoding.
-This encodes each of the categories as columns of binary data as shown below.
+In order to avoid ording the categorical data, we use One-Hot encoding.
+This encodes each of the categories as columns of binary data, as shown below.

 <img src="/assets/bio/one-hot.png" alt="one-hot" style="width:100%"/>

-It is important to use the same encoder for the test set as for the training set.
-This deal with any cases where a category is found in the test set which was not present in the training set.
+It's important to use the same encoder for the test set as for the training set.
+This allows us to deal with any cases where a category is found in the test set which was not present in the training set.

 ```
 X_train_cat=X_train[['ExterQual', 'HeatingQC', 'KitchenQual']]